Reolink - Be Prepared, Be Reolink

 WiFi extender, also known as WiFi range extender, repeats your WiFi signal from your router to fill up the dead zones in the house, which lack coverage.
 It’s a cheaper, simpler version than mesh WiFi, but that, of course, comes with its limitations.
 If, for example, you use a WiFi extender, then your extended network is usually a separate network from your main WiFi network, so you'll have to switch between networks as you move around your house.

 You can use WiFi extenders to boost the signal strength of your WiFi security cameras.
-Don’t miss out on Reolink’s Black Friday and Cyber Monday deals for exclusive discounts on security cameras, video doorbells, and more!
+Don’t miss out on Reolink’s Holiday Sales for exclusive discounts on security cameras, video doorbells, and more!

 WiFi Mesh vs. Extender: Key Differences